deprincipiis/principles/README.md

 (Idyll includes its own auto-reresh feature, but it doesn't work well with multiple source files, so we're not using it right now.)

+During development, you can prepend `IDYLL_FLAGS=--no-minify=true` to one of these commands to speed things up.
+This is hacky, since `make` won't remember when output is debug output or prod output.
+(Good to improve this.)

 ## Publishing

 To push output files to https://deprincipiis.github.io/principles/, run: